HAIV-Lab/ICPR22w/README.md

 # Lightweight Human Pose Estimation Using Loss Weighted by Target Heatmap

-This is an official implementation of *Lightweight Human Pose Estimation Using Loss Weighted by Target Heatmap* that is accepted to ICPR TCAP workshop.
+This is an official implementation of *Lightweight Human Pose Estimation Using Loss Weighted by Target Heatmap* that is accepted to ICPR TCAP workshop and honored as Best Paper Award (Honorable Mention).
 The code is developed based on the repository of [MMPose](https://github.com/open-mmlab/mmpose).

 ## Introduction